radius-project/design-notes/recipe/2023-08-drift-management.md

 ## Monitoring

-* Recipe drift management duration - this will be only applicable to Bicep recipe execution.
+* Recipe garbage colelction duration - this will be only applicable to Bicep recipe execution.

 ## Development plan

 The existing Recipe Engine and Driver components are already in place.
-Implementation of the proposed design will involve the implementation of the new APIs and associated unit tests, all of which will be included within a single PR.
+Implementation of the proposed design will involve the update to the existing API and associated unit tests, all of which will be included within a single PR.

 ## Open issues